Philo TV Review: Get Cable TV For Less Than $20 Per Month!

 Pros of Philo TV

-Philo TV’s low entry point of $16 per month provides on demand and live access as well as the ability to record the shows you can’t be home to watch on the included DVR service.
+Philo TV’s low cost of $16 per month provides on demand and live access as well as the ability to record the shows you can’t be home to watch on the included DVR service.

-If you’re stuck in a high priced, expensive cable or satellite TV contract, Philo TV offers an attractive, affordable way to cut the cord and shave as much as $100 off your cable bill each month.
+If you’re in an expensive cable contract, Philo TV offers a cheap way to cut the cord and shave as much as $100 off your monthly cable bill.
 Just think of what you could do with an extra $100 each month.

 You could pay down debt.
 Start an emergency fund.
 Save up for a new car or vacation.
 Start investing.
 The possibilities are endless.